* Chairman Lehner's departure follows that of CEO Hiesinger

 * Activist investors have been pressing for bold restructuring

-* Family foundation has also come under fire (Adds quotes from outgoing chairman, acting CEO)
+* Family foundation has also come under fire (Adds head of works council in paragraphs 10-11)

 DUESSELDORF/FRANKFURT, July 16 (Reuters) - The chairman of Germany's Thyssenkrupp has resigned, following the company's chief executive under pressure from activist shareholders demanding a radical restructuring of the embattled industrial conglomerate.

 Ulrich Lehner's departure on Monday deepens a leadership vacuum at the submarines-to-elevators group, with Guido Kerkhoff having barely settled in as acting CEO after Heinrich Hiesinger quit 10 days ago.

 Lehner told the executive board that he would resign with effect from July 31 and that he would withdraw from the supervisory board, Thyssenkrupp said in a statement, adding that a successor would be selected soon.